Bristol Corsair 24: Production

-The design was initially built by Sailstar Boats in the United States and sold as the Corsair 24.
+The design was initially built by the Sailstar Boat Company in the United States and sold as the Corsair 24.
 When Bristol Yachts bought out Sailstar in 1971, the designed was produced as the Bristol Corsair 24 until 1983.
 A total of 750 boats were completed, before production ended in 1983.

 Design

 The Bristol Corsair 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 Some production models had balsa-cored decks, while others were solid fiberglass.
 It has a masthead sloop rig, a raked stem; a raise counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed, modified long keel, with a cutaway forefoot.
 It displaces 5920 lb and carries 3000 lb of ballast.
 The Sailstar boats have concrete ballast, while the Bristol ones have lead.

 The boat has a draft of 3.42 ft with the standard keel.

 The boat is normally fitted with a small 6 to 10 hp outboard motor for docking and maneuvering, although at some points during production an inboard engine was optional.

 The design has two alternate interior arrangements: standard and dinette.
 The standard has two straight main cabin settees and provides sleeping accommodation for four people.
 The dinette model has sleeping accommodation for five, with its drop-down dinette table that can sleep two and an aft, starboard quarter berth.
 Both interiors have a double "V"-berth in the bow cabin, with the portable head underneath.
 On the standard model the galley is located on both sides just aft of the bow cabin.
 On the dinette model the galley is on the starboard side only.
 The galley is equipped with a two-burner stove, an ice box and a sink.
 Cabin headroom is 71 in.

 The design has a PHRF racing average handicap of 270 and a hull speed of 5.7 kn.